Ask AI: Prompts for Immigration Research

 H1BEB1AEB1BEB2 NIWOPT

-Prompt: Pathway Eligibility Overview
+Prompt: Pathway Comparison Overview

-EB-2 NIW Framing Help
+EB-2 NIW Three-Prong Framing (Background Reading)

 Strategy & Framing